Introduction to Stata

-Due to demand, this two-day course will be run three times:
+Due to demand, this 2 day course will run twice:

-Registration will start at 9.00am, the course will finish by 4.00pm on the final day with an optional session running until 4.45pm.
+Registration will start at 8.45am on the first day, the course will finish by 4pm on the final day with an optional session on dates running until 4.45pm.

-Dr Becky Mars (course organiser), Amy Davies, Tim Morris, Sean Harrison, Dr Maria Magnus, Dr Hannah Jones and Dr Alison Teyhan.
+Dr Becky Mars (course organiser), Dr Hannah Jones, Dr Sarah Sullivan, Sean Harrison, Tim Morris, Dr Maria Magnus, Dr Michelle Taylor and Dr Alison Teyhan.

 To provide a basic introduction to the statistical software package Stata 14, focusing on its use for data management and data exploration.